-The Council offers a hybrid approach that includes office- and remote-centric work solutions.
+As described in our recruitment flyer, the Council offers generous benefits and a hybrid approach that includes office- and remote-centric work solutions.
 Our new state-of-the-art high-rise headquarters is located in the heart of downtown Sacramento.
 It has an on-site fitness center and restaurants; easy access to light rail and public transportation; and nearby eateries, shopping, theaters, and parks.

 To learn about the Council’s most recent work, visit our annual reports web page.

 Information regarding vacancies and exams is updated regularly on the CalCareers website.
 There you will also find important information about State employment, including steps in the hiring process, minimum qualifications, pay scales, benefits, and more.

 Delta Lead Scientist